fabriziosalmi/lws/README.md

 Commands:
-  clone           🔄 Clone an LXC container locally or remote. exec            👨🏻‍💻 Execute a command in an LXC container. migrate         🔄 Migrate LXC container between hosts. reboot          🔄 Reboot running LXC containers. run             🛠️ Create and start LXC containers. scale           📏 Scale resources LXC containers. scale-check     ⚖️ Scaling adjustments for an LXC container. service         🔧 Manage a service of LXC containers. show            🔍 Describe LXC containers. show-snapshots  🗃️ List all snapshots of an LXC container. show-storage    🔍 List storage details for LXC container. snapshot-add    📸 Create a snapshot of an LXC container.
+  clone           🔄 Clone an LXC container locally or remote. exec            👨🏻‍💻 Execute an arbitrary command into an LXC container. migrate         🔄 Migrate LXC container between hosts. net             🌐 Perform simple network checks on LXC containers. reboot          🔄 Reboot running LXC containers. run             🛠️ Create and start LXC containers. scale           📏 Scale resources LXC containers. scale-check     ⚖️ Scaling adjustments for an LXC container. service         🔧 Manage a service of LXC containers. show            🔍 Describe LXC containers. show-info       🌐 Retrieve IP address, hostname, DNS servers, and LXC... show-public-ip  🌐 Retrieve the public IP address(es) of a given LXC... show-snapshots  🗃️ List all snapshots of an LXC container. show-storage    🔍 List storage details for LXC container. snapshot-add    📸 Create a snapshot of an LXC container.